Generated Swift code for the App Store Connect API based on the official OpenAPI spec.

 How to get Bagbutik into a project

-The library of generated code actually consists of multiple libraries, to let the consumer only depend on the endpoints needed.
-So to get Bagbutik, you need to decide which functionality you need.
+The library of generated code consists of multiple libraries, allowing consumers to depend only on the API areas they need.

 dependencies: [

-Then in targets add the libraries needed by your target:
+Then add the required products to your target:

 .target(